 Working days start early and usually begin by cycling to nesting beaches at sunrise to identify and record fresh sea turtle tracks and nests, or observing the behaviours of sea turtles swimming in the bay.
 Afternoons may involve measuring changes in beach width and slope, collecting plastics from beaches and you will spend some evenings and nights on the beach to measure light pollution, tag nesting turtles or rescue hatchlings in danger.
 Work is split into shifts and volunteers normally work 2 shifts per day.

-During your free time, you can explore the many attractions of island or simply relax on the beach near the volunteer accommodation!
+Volunteers have 2 days off per week and during your free time, you can explore the many attractions of the island or simply relax on the beach near the volunteer accommodation!

-There is always lots to get involved in but some key elements of the work vary throughout the overall season, which runs from May to October.
-Nesting season is normally from May to around mid-August and hatching season is normally from around mid-August to October.
+There is always lots to get involved in but some key elements of the work vary throughout the overall season, which runs from April to October.
+Mating season is April to May; Nesting season is normally from the end of May to around mid-August; and Hatching season is normally from around mid-August to October.

-Beach profiling, plastic collection and measuring light pollution take place throughout the season.
+Beach profiling, plastic collection and measuring light pollution take place throughout.

 The project has two different Field Stations, each with its own volunteer accommodation and a research focus in different parts of the island.

 Field Station A covers surveying beaches during the day as well as monitoring an active harbour where sea turtles come to feed and interact.
-The beaches visited do not have night surveys.
+The beaches visited do not have nesting night surveys.
+There is a 1-5km bicycle ride to some beaches.

-Field Station B focuses on beaches and includes night surveys in the nesting season where volunteers walk the beach for the entire night and may get to see nesting sea turtles.
+Field Station B focuses mainly on beaches and includes night surveys in the nesting season (late May - July) where volunteers walk the beach for the entire night and may get to see nesting sea turtles.
+There is an 8km bicycle ride to some beaches.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.